hammerheim-game/hammerheim-rules/6-optional-rules.md

 D6 Result
 1 Warp lightning begins to strike the ground in search of a victim.
-It will hit the warrior with the best armour save, attracted to the large amount of metal.
-That warrior takes a S5 hit, with no armour save possible.
-If multiple warriors all have the highest armour save, randomly determine which is struck.
+It will hit the warrior with the best armor save, attracted to the large amount of metal.
+That warrior takes a S5 hit, with no armor save possible.
+If multiple warriors all have the highest armor save, randomly determine which is struck.
 The warp lightning will strike for D3 turns before moving on towards another part of the city.
 2 Fish suddenly fall out of the sky to pelt the area!
 All